mendix/cf-mendix-buildpack/README.md

 #### Enabling TLSv1.0 and TLSv1.1 for Outgoing Connections

-OpenJDK switched off the insecure / End-of-Life TLSv1.0 and TLSv1.1 protocols for outgoing connections by default in April 2021.
+OpenJDK disabled the insecure / End-of-Life TLSv1.0 and TLSv1.1 protocols for outgoing connections by default in April 2021.
 Since the buildpack uses an OpenJDK distribution, these protocols are also disabled by default for the buildpack.

 To re-enable TLSv1.0 and TLSv1.1 for outgoing connections, set the `ENABLE_OUTGOING_TLS_10_11` environment variable to `true`, and **restage** your application.

-**Enabling TLSv1.0 and TLSv1.1 for outgoing connections is at your own risk, and this functionality may disappear at any time.**
+**:warning: Enabling TLSv1.0 and TLSv1.1 for outgoing connections is at your own risk, and this functionality may disappear at any time.**

 ### Certificate Authorities

-To import Certificate Authorities (CAs) into the Java truststore, use the `CERTIFICATE_AUTHORITIES` environment variable.
+To import Certificate Authorities (CAs) into the Java trust store, use the `CERTIFICATE_AUTHORITIES` environment variable.

 The contents of this variable should be a concatenated string containing a the additional CAs in [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) that are trusted.